 ENGLISH COMPOSITION 1...is designed for learners to develop knowledge and skills in all aspects of the writing process.
 Planning, organizing, writing, editing and revising are applied through a variety of activities.
 Students will analyze audience and purpose, use elements of research, and format documents using standard guidelines.
 Individuals will develop critical reading skills through analysis of various written documents.
-COREQUISITE: Writing placement assessment or equivalent AND Reading placement assessment or equivalent
+Discuss reading and writing academic course support with your Counselor.